Clafou/support.print/_posts/2021-03-20-canceled-paper-mismatch.md

 This warning occurred because the printer is using a different paper size than the one you selected.

-## iOS 16 Bug
+## Sounds like a bug?
+An update is available!

-If your iPhone or iPad is running the latest operating system (iOS 16 or iPadOS 16) and you are seeing this, then it is due to a bug that has just been identified in AirPrint and that causes it to report that no paper of any size is available after a first printing attempt, and which can also lead to a crash in subsequent printing attempts.
-An update is on its way to fix this.
-In the meantime you can export the page and print in your printer manufacturer's app as per [this workaround](/printing-outside-the-app).
+If this error message is unexpected, please install the latest Print to Size update (version 1.9).
+It includes a fix for a bug that causes this message to wrongly appear on iOS 16.
+To get the app update, open the Print to Size page on the App Store (or just [click here](https://apps.apple.com/us/app/print-to-size/id949490225?uo=4)) and tap on the Update button.

 ## Why did I get a blank print?